 "The advanced restraint system is designed to help reduce head, neck and chest injuries for rear-seat passengers, often children and older passengers who can be more vulnerable to such injuries," Ford said in a press release at the introduction of the technology.

-Car-Seat Makers Cautious
+Car Seat Makers Cautious

 The hesitation about recommending the use of the inflatable belt in conjunction with child safety seats appears to stem from a lack of widespread research, not reports of specific mishaps.
 Safety experts at the University of Michigan Transportation Research Institute have not studied the issue directly, says Francine Romine, an institute spokesperson.

 The inflatable seatbelts were tested before the Explorer launch, according to Ford.
 The booster seat tests included both boy and girl test dummies of various weights.
-Ford tested infant seats facing rear, forward and with and without the base as well as convertible seats.
+Ford tested rear-facing and forward-facing infant seats, with and without the base.
+It also tested convertible seats.

 Advice for Parents

-Those manufacturers that advise against using the inflatable belts with their infant seats recommend using the child restraint anchorage system, Lower Anchors and Tethers for Children, (LATCH) instead.
-If they recommend against using the inflatable belts with their booster seats, they suggest moving the booster to a position that has a standard three-point seatbelt.
+Those car seat manufacturers that advise against using the inflatable belts with their infant seats recommend using the child restraint anchorage system, Lower Anchors and Tethers for Children, (LATCH) instead.
+If car safety seat manufacturers recommend against using the inflatable belts with their booster seats, they suggest moving the booster to a position that has a standard three-point seatbelt.
 The inflatable seatbelts typically are offered on outboard second-row seats, but not the center.
 NHTSA offers how-to videos on its site for various ways to install car safety seats.

 To find a dealership that knows how to treat shoppers right, please visit Edmunds.com's Dealer Ratings and Reviews.